SeanHeelan/HeapLayout/README.md

 # Introduction

 Here you will find the source code related to my paper titled *Automatic Heap Layout Manipulation for Exploitation*, published at USENIX Security 2018.
+The code in this repository is not *exactly* that which was used to generate the results in that paper.
+I have since fixed a few bugs, and made some other improvements.
+However, it should produce essentially the same results.

 The most recent version of the paper can be found in this repository as `usenix18-heelan.pdf`, and a recording of the presentation and the slides can be